edannenberg/kubler/README.md

     $ git clone https://github.com/edannenberg/gentoo-bb.git
     $ cd gentoo-bb
-    $ ./build.sh
+    $ ./build.sh build gentoobb/glibc

+This will build a busybox and glibc image.
+To build all images you may run `./build.sh`.

-* If you don't have GPG available use `-s` to skip verification of downloaded files
+* If you don't have GPG available use `-s` to skip verification of downloaded files (SHA512 is still checked)
 * Check the directories in `dock/gentoobb/images/` for image specific documentation

 For testing container stacks see the [docker-compose](https://github.com/edannenberg/gentoo-bb/tree/master/docker-compose) section.